uberbrady/CREST-fs/README.txt

 	Other links on the page that are *not* relative, or whose names don't match their href's will *not* be listed.
 The default directory listing module in Apache displays links in this fashion.

 	You *really* should have etags enabled on your server, or you will get horrible caching performance.
 Having it on directories will be nice as well, but requires some custom dirindex scripts.
+I have ended up building an entire PHP application to handle the various custom server responses.
+It's not huge, but it's a few pages of code.

 How do I use it?

-	./crestfs whereyouwanttomountit whereyouwanttocacheit
+	./crestfs whereyouwanttomountit whereyouwanttocacheit 60 /dev/null
 	then, you can cd to whereyouwanttomountit/example.com/mysubdir
 	A feature that's now in heavy use will actually attempt to cache the contents 'underneath' the mountpoint by specifying the same directory twice.

 	I usually run it with options of:
 	  -d
 	and redirect stdout and stderr to files for debugging.
-It used to require -s and -f (to force single-threaded mode) but this is less often teh case now.
+It used to require -s and -f (to force single-threaded mode) but this is less often the case now.

+If you want to use HTTP Basic Authentication for some site on the web (right now only one site can be used), create a file and reference it instead of /dev/null in the command-line.
+The file should a few lines: the domain-name (and optional path elements) for which you want to authenticate, the next line should be your username, and the final line should be your password.
+This file need not exist when crestfs is launched (attempts to access password-protected files will simply fail).
+If the file is filled with the appropriate information later, crestfs should learn about it.
+If the contents of the file are changed (not simply filled-in from empty), I'm not sure it'll be caught properly.

 Hey, I don't want The Whole Web, I just want *my* server. (server.com/sampledir/myfile1...)
 	You'll still have to mount the web as a whole, but you can make a symlink -

-	./crestfs mymountpoint /tmp/cachedir 60 # to mount the web normally, using a cachetime of 60
+	./crestfs mymountpoint /tmp/cachedir 60 /dev/null  # to mount the web normally, using a cachetime of 60

 	ln -s mymountpoint/server.com/sampledir/ justmyserver # to have a 'justmyserver' "directory" which points to your server's directory

 What features does it have?
+	(NEW) HTTP Basic authentication to a 'root' domain.
+This will eventually lead to read/write access to files.
 	(NEW) Threading support is in and seems to work OK.
 	(NEW) Cache-time is mount-time configurable with a command-line option - the amount of time that a resource will *always* be considered 'fresh' for, without requesting the resource from the web again.
 Interesting values for this are 60 as a reasonable default, and 2^31-1 (2147483647) as a near 'infinite' value (which means resources will only be grabbed once, then never requested again.
 Well, not for 1600 years, at least.).
 	(NEW) User-Agent header is now "CREST-fs/0.7", a big bump in version since some significant changes affect how the system works now.
-	(NEW) Anti-HotSpot pollution - since you're treating REST resources from the Web as actual files, when you go into a Starbucks and use their Wifi, every page you ask for gives you a redirect to a login page.
+	Anti-HotSpot pollution - since you're treating REST resources from the Web as actual files, when you go into a Starbucks and use their Wifi, every page you ask for gives you a redirect to a login page.
 Those redirects would normally be parsed as symlinks and could completely destroy your filesystem.
 Now, all filesystem-level 200's, 404's and 30x-series redirects require a special header to be set - "X-Bespin-Crest:" - it can be set to anything for now (the production server uses the word 'yes'), but will eventually be some kind of digital signature.
 This unfortunately makes using a stock Apache install far more difficult than it should be.
-	HTTP/1.1 pipelining support is built and has improved performance dramatically, especially since everything usually runs single-threaded anyways (-s).
+	HTTP/1.1 pipelining support is built and has improved performance dramatically.

 	etags on directory listings will be respected (so later directory listings don't require another full GET)